Eddguy/PAT/README.md

 For any questions, please contact Eddie Cubas at ecubasmarine2019@fau.edu or [Eddguy](https://github.com/Eddguy).

 ## Acknowledgments
-The original idea was developed as an original capstone project developed at Florida Atlantic University under the supervision of Dr Yepes. his project is a reimagining of that original work, now under new direction and built using different technologies.
+The original idea was developed as an original capstone project developed at Florida Atlantic University under the supervision of Dr Yepes.
+This project is a reimagining of that original work, now under new direction and built using different technologies.